All but one iPhone 16 model reportedly getting larger batteries

 The highly anticipated Apple iPhone 16 models’ alleged battery capacities have leaked.

-The iPhone 15 Plus has a battery capacity of 4,383mAh, while the iPhone 16 Plus apparently has a battery capacity of 4,006mAh.
+The iPhone 15 Plus features a battery capacity of 4,383mAh, while the iPhone 16 Plus apparently has a battery capacity of 4,006mAh.

-Another rumour suggests the iPhone 16 Pro Max’s battery life will increase to 30-plus hours (the iPhone 15 Pro Max offered a 29-hour battery life).
+Another rumour suggests the iPhone 16 Pro Max’s battery life will increase to 30-plus hours (the iPhone 15 Pro Max offers 29-hours battery life).

 MacRumors suggests that efficiency improvements on the new iPhone 16 Plus could make the smaller battery negligible.
 Alternatively, the smaller battery could be an effort to push customers to the more expensive Pro Max model.